 Financial Agreement During Marriage

-You and your husband/wife can set out how your assets can be divided if you were to separate in a document known as a “Financial Agreement”.
-Most of you have heard about “Pre-nuptial Agreements” which are agreements signed before you and your husband/wife are married setting out how you and your husband/wife are to divide your assets if you were to separate.
-These types of agreements can also be signed when you and your husband/wife are already married.
+A pre-nuptial agreement is an agreement signed before you and your partner are married, and sets out how you and your spouse will divide your assets if you were to separate.
+This type of agreements can also be signed when you and your partner are already married.

 Why Enter Into A Financial Agreement When You And Your Husband/Wife Are Still Together?

-Financial Agreements signed before parties separate can also be useful to promote harmony in marriages due to the complexity of modern lives.
+Financial agreements signed before parties separate can also be useful to promote harmony in marriages due to the complexity of modern lives.
 For example, parties to a marriage may want to protect assets that are gifted or inherited from their respective parents due to the fact that such assets were the result of the work of their parents during their lifetime.
 It is common for parents of parties to a marriage to seek that the parties enter into a financial agreement before the gift or potential inheritance is made.
-In addition to potential gifts or inheritances, parties to a marriage may want to keep any assets owned by each of them before the relationship started if the marriage breaks down.
-Dealing with these issues in a financial agreement will enable parties to move forward with their relationship without the concern about what will happen to assets brought into the relationship by each of them or gifted to either of them.
+Parties to a marriage may also want to keep any assets owned by each of them before the relationship started if the marriage breaks down.
+Dealing with these issues in a financial agreement will avoid the concern about what will happen to assets brought into the relationship by each party or gifted to either of them.

 What Is Required For A Financial Agreement To Be Binding?

-There are very strict legal requirements for a financial agreement to be binding.
-These legal requirements are:
+There are strict legal requirements for a financial agreement to be binding.
+These are:

-- That the husband and the wife have each received independent legal advice from a qualifed Australian legal practitioner about the agreement and how it affects their respective legal rights;
+- that the husband and the wife have each received independent legal advice from a qualified Australian legal practitioner about the agreement and how it affects their respective legal rights;

-- That the husband and the wife each receive a signed statement from their respective legal pracititioneer stating that the advice was provided before the agreement was signed;
+- that the husband and the wife each receive a signed statement from their respective legal practitioner stating that the advice was provided before the agreement was signed;

-- That the agreement has not been termninated or set aside by a Court.
+- that the agreement has not been terminated or set aside by a court.

-If any of the above requirements have not been met then the agreement will not be binding unless a Court allows for it to be binding despite the requirements not being strictly followed.
-There is no guarantee that a Court will allow for the agreement to be binding when the requirements have no been complied with.
+If any of the above requirements have not been met then the agreement will not be binding unless a court allows for it to be binding despite the requirements not being strictly followed.
+There is no guarantee that a court will allow for the agreement to be binding when the requirements have not been complied with.

 What To Do If You Are Considering Entering Into A Financial Agreement?